ahmed-guedmioui/Watchy-App/README.md

 **- Secure Authentication:** Authentication with JWT tokens ensures only authorized users have access, safeguarding their information.

-**- Watchy backend:** Usres authentication is handled in a secured Ktor backend. (https://github.com/ahmed-guedmioui/Watchy-Ktor-Backend)
+**- Watchy backend:** Usres data is handled in a secured Ktor backend and MongoDb. (https://github.com/ahmed-guedmioui/Watchy-Ktor-Backend)